 2.4.5.1 The Special Evaluative File should contain the written evaluations of at least four authorities suggested by the candidate.
-Whenever possible, additional independent outside evaluations will be solicited by the Director.
+Aadditional independent outside evaluations will be solicited by the Director.
 While it is hoped that some of these evaluations will be from authorities outside the University, this is mandatory only in cases of promotion to the rank of Associate Librarian or above and in cases involving continuing appointment.
-In such cases at least one evaluation must come from outside the University and no more than two solicited evaluations may be from within the candidate's own library department.
+In such cases at least one evaluation, and preferably two, must come from referees outside the University with no personal relationship to the candidate, and no more than two solicited evaluations may be from within the candidate's own Library department unit.
 Each such letter in the file should have attached to it a copy of the letter soliciting it together with a statement identifying the authority and indicating the relationship, if any, with the candidate if this information is not offered in the letter of reference.
 These letters should generally not be more than two years old.
 All letters written in a language other than English should be accompanied by a translation.
 Anonymous letters may not be included in the file.
 Biographies of evaluators outside the University should be included in the file whenever possible.

-2 4.5.2 The letters sent by the Director to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by documentation reprints and/or preprints selected by the candidate.
-The soliciting letter should contain all the substantive points included in the sample below (section 7.2).
+2 4.5.2 The letters sent by the Director to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by documentation selected by the candidate.
+The soliciting letter should contain all the substantive points included in the sample below (Appendix III).

-See Sections 2.3 and 2.4.5.2d.
+4 See Sections 2.3 and 2.4.5.2d.

-Comment [JCA14]: JFTT tends to think this means University Libraries (though, if so, this is a very strange phrase to use.
-In any case, clarification needed
+Comment [JCA11]: JFTT tends to think this means University Libraries (though, if so, this is a very strange phrase to use.
+In any case, clarification